Spectrum of large random reversible Markov chains: Heavy-tailed weights on the complete graph: Properties of the limiting spectral distributions

-We start with a Tauberian--type theorem for the Cauchy--Stieltjes transform of symmetric probability measures.
-As usual, let $m_\mu $ denote the Cauchy-Stieltjes transform of a symmetric probability measure $\mu$ on $\mathds{R}$.
-Then, for all $t > 0$, $m_\mu (it ) \in i \mathds{R}_+$ and \begin{lem}[Tauberian--like lemma] If $L$ is slowly varying and $0 < \alpha < 2$, the following are equivalent: as $t$ goes to $+\infty$
+We start with a Tauberian-type theorem for the Cauchy--Stieltjes transform of symmetric probability measures.
+As usual, let $m_\mu$ denote the Cauchy--Stieltjes transform of a symmetric probability measure $\mu$ on~$\mathbb{R}$.
+Then, for all $t > 0$, $m_\mu(it ) \in i \mathbb{R}_+$ and